 It is recognized and agreed that the Company has the discretion to continue to pay certain employees’ expenses in excess of the amounts set out in Article 47.1 above.
 It is agreed that there shall be no reduction in such additional payments as a result of implementation of this Agreement, as long as the employee maintains their current assignment.

-Effective January 1, 2016, full-time and regular part-time employees classified as ENG Camera/Editor will be reimbursed to an annual maximum of $300.00 for purchase of appropriate work related clothing.
+Effective January 1, 2019, full-time and regular part-time employees classified as ENG Camera/Editor, General Maintenance and Broadcast Technicians will be reimbursed to an annual maximum of three hundred and fifty dollars ($350.00) for purchase of appropriate work related clothing.
 Reimbursement is subject to submission of verifiable receipts.

 The Union recognizes the Company’s right to transfer or assign any work or functions performed by bargaining unit employees to other operations or facilities owned by, or associated with CTV Television Inc. Where such transfer or assignment of work or functions will result in bargaining unit jobs being abolished, the following shall apply: